prashastbindal/notebook/docs/itd_dap.md

 ### Iteration Backlog

-* User can select a course and view the current note.
+* As a student, I want to view notes for a course.
-* User can upload a note to a course.
+* As a student, I want to upload notes for a course.
-* User can click on a note and veiw it in more detail.

 ### Tasks
 * Create database(s) holding the courses and reviews.